GED Test Information

 Important GED Announcements

-- Are first time testers in the subject they are scheduling
+- Be first time testers in the subject they are scheduling

 - Enter the code at the time they schedule their test on GED.com

-Once the funds run out, the subsidy expires and testers will have to pay the full testing fee ($30/first test in each subject or $120 per complete battery).
-It is impossible to predict exactly when this subsidy will run out.
+Until the funds run out or until December 31, 2019, whichever comes first.
+Once the funds run out or the subsidy expires, testers will have to pay the full testing fee ($30/first test in each subject or $120 per complete battery).

 The passing score for GED Testing is 145.

 Log into your GED account for more information on how it will affect any tests already taken since 1-1-2014.
 Additional information is available at GED.com.The GED© Tests have changed.
 Since January 1, 2014, the GED©Tests are only administered on computer at certified GED© Testing Centers.
 Registration for all GED© Testing must be completed online at ged.com or by calling 1-877-392-6433 (1-877-EXAM-GED).
 The Hubbs Center is a certified GED© Test Center; however, all registration, scheduling, and payment must be completed online at ged.com or by calling 1-877-392-6433.
-The Hubbs Center and Hub@Harding offer free GED© preparation classes.
+The Hubbs Center offers free GED© preparation classes, day, evening, and online classes.